 New York Times health reporter Sarah Kliff tells NPR’s Lulu Garcia-Navarro about Joe Biden’s fitness care plan and how it differs from “Medicare for All.”

-We’re going to speak policy now – fitness care coverage.
-That’s because there is no other prescription for the American fitness care device in the mix of many of the Democratic presidential subject.
+We’re going to speak policy now—fitness care coverage.
+That’s because there is no other prescription for the American fitness care device in the mix of many Democratic presidential subjects.
 And it does not call for as sweeping a trade as other plans do.

 (SOUNDBITE OF ARCHIVED RECORDING)